vmware/versatile-data-kit/projects/vdk-plugins/vdk-trino/src/vdk/plugin/trino/templates/load/dimension/scd1_upsert/README.md

 - target_table    - database table where target data is loaded
 - source_schema   - database schema, where source raw data is loaded from
 - source_view     - database view, where source raw data is loaded from
-- id_colum        - column that will be used for tracking which row should be updated and which inserted
+- id_column       - column that will be used for tracking which row should be updated and which inserted
 - check           - (Optional) Callback function responsible for checking the quality of the data.
 Takes in a table name as a parameter which will be used for data validation
 - staging_schema  - (Optional) Schema where the checks will be executed.
 If not provided target_schema will be used as default